schmelling/clock_evo/open_notebook/2016-11-25-opencon-berlin-wrap-up.md

 ---

 #### [hypothes.is](https://hypothes.is/)
 [hypothes.is](https://hypothes.is/) developed a browser plug-in that lets you annotate web pages.
-It provides a new layer on top of the normal web pages, where you take notes or discuss content. hypothes.is is also integrated into the Open Knowledge Maps such that you can comment on the publications you found in your search.
+It provides a new layer on top of a normal web pages, where you take notes or discuss content. hypothes.is is also integrated into the Open Knowledge Maps such that you can comment on the publications you found in your search.
 "It leverages annotation to enable sentence-level critique or note-taking on top of news, blogs, scientific articles, books, terms of service, ballot initiatives, legislation and more."

 [Video](https://youtu.be/QCkm0lL-6lc)